Chart Color Schemes

 Ulladulla Surrounds has a typical household mix, with a lower-than-average median household size

-Family households account for 69.8 percent of all households, including 21.1 percent couples with children, 40.9 percent couples without children, and 7.3 percent single parent families.
-Non-family households make up the remaining 30.2 percent, with lone person households at 28.1 percent and group households comprising 2.0 percent of the total.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.3.
+Family households account for 69.8% of all households, including 21.1% couples with children, 40.9% couples without children, and 7.3% single parent families.
+Non-family households constitute the remaining 30.2%, with lone person households at 28.1% and group households comprising 2.0%.
+The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households